 6.0 or 7.0 courses as noted below.

-• 6.0 courses from any 9.0 or 10.0-course Bachelor of Arts, Honors Specialization module offered by the Faculty of Arts and Social Science at Huron University College.
+• 6.0 courses from any 9.0 or 10.0-course Bachelor of Arts, Honours Specialization module offered by the Faculty of Arts and Social Science at Huron University College.
 (Along with the required courses in Business Administration, this will require a total of 5.0 courses in one year and 6.0 courses in the other year, or 5.5 courses in each year.)

 Students registered in the combined program are expected to abide by all guidelines associated with each of the individual programs.
 The combined degree program cannot deviate from the 5-year program structure.
 That is, it cannot be completed in less time or extended beyond the 5 years.